qmk/qmk_firmware/QMK-Overview.md

 * `<programmer>` The programmer to use.
 Most keyboards use `dfu`, but some use `teensy`.
 Infinity keyboards use `dfu-util`.
 Check the readme file in the keyboard folder to find out which programmer to use.
   * If you  don't add `-<programmer` to the command line, the firmware will be still be compiled into a hex file, but the upload will be skipped.

-**NOTE:** Some operating systems will refuse to program unless you run the make command as root for example `sudo make dfu`
+**NOTE:** Some operating systems will refuse to program unless you run the make command as root for example `sudo make clueboard-default-dfu`

 ## Make Examples